Wisp

 0x81

-- The client has encountered an unexpected error and is unable to receive any more data.
+- The client has encountered an unexpected error and cannot receive any more data.

 HTTP Behavior

-Since the entire protocol takes place over websockets, a few rules need to be in place to ensure that an HTTP connection can be upgraded successfully.
+Since the entire protocol takes place over WebSockets, a few rules must be in place to ensure an HTTP connection can be upgraded successfully.

 Server Architecture

-The server must consist of a HTTP and websocket server that conforms to the respective standards.
+The server must have an HTTP and WebSocket server that conforms to the respective standards.

 ) to prevent confusion with wsproxy endpoints.